CLina10/CLina10.github.io/README.md

 ## Projects
 This is a list of my projects.
-Every Project from me can be played online and you can go to the github project, just click on the links.
+You can click on the links to get the project on github and to see the documents.

 ### Rip the Ribs
 <a href="https://ibb.co/ypSdxFX"><img src="https://i.ibb.co/8bcNQg0/Cover.jpg" alt="Cover" border="0"></a><br/>